13th-Sammy/library-java/README.md

 - getBorrowedMap() to return a copy of the HashMap BooksBorrowed.

 ViewBooks.java :-
-- Handles the GUI for viewing books. <br>
+- Handles the GUI for viewing books.
+It is a JPanel. <br>
 - Creates a bookPanel to hold each Book info in a block inside. <br>
 - Iterates over Book collection and prints each book info in a block <br>
 inside bookPanel.